How to seek testing for COVID-19 according to state health departments

 Nebraska

+- Providers will determine if you should be tested based on your symptoms and risk of exposure through contact or travel.

+- Test results from the state public health lab are expected between 24 to 48 hours.
+Private lab results can take three to four days.

-- For information about coronavirus in Nebraska, check the Nebraska Department of Health and Human Services’ website.
+- For information about coronavirus in Nebraska, call the state hotline at 402-552-6645 (available daily between 8 a.m. and 8 p.m.) or check the Department of Health and Human Services' website.

 Nevada